Nuffield Farming Lecture 2018

 2018 NUFFIELD FARMING LECTURE

-The 2018 Nuffield Farming Lecture will be held on Wednesday 4th July 2018 in the Telford Theatre, 'One Great George Street', Westminster, London and titles: "How does the UK farmer deliver to the UK food culture(s) of 2030?"
+The 2018 Nuffield Farming Lecture will be held on Wednesday 4th July 2018 in the Telford Theatre, 'One Great George Street', Westminster, London and titles: "Changing Food Cultures: challenges and opportunities for UK Agriculture"

-In his 2018 Nuffield lecture in July 2018 he will examine the changing world of food consumption – how cultures, beliefs and practices combine to alter patterns of consumption.
-He will consider what all this will mean to UK farmers in the future, and whether the industry is well placed to respond to the opportunities and challenges of changing food cultures.
+In his 2018 Nuffield lecture Michael will examine the changing world of food consumption and diet - how cultures and practices combine to alter patterns of consumption.
+He will pay particular attention to how health concerns are likely to impact on future demand for food.
+He will consider what all this will mean to UK farmers in the future and whether the industry is well placed to respond to the opportunities and challenges of changing food cultures.

 One Great George Street - Telford Theatre